Giveth/giveth-wiki/wiki/documentation/mvp.md

 Decentralised Altruistic Communities are the most general entity in the Giveth System.
 The purpose of a DAC is to provide Givers a mean to give money to a cause without having to research the projects making the change.
 Any money donated to a DAC can be retrieved by the Giver, however we strongly discourage Givers to do so.
 The funds remain in the DAC until they are delegated to a Campaign or a Milestone.

 #### Delegate
 Delegate is the owner of a DAC and can delegate the funds donated to it.
+Any delegation

 ### Campaigns